 1.7.3.1.
 Wet distance measurement

 The wet distance, expressed as a per cent of the distance travelled, corresponds to the distance travelled with wipers on.
-These can be manually collected on one vehicle of the convoy.
+This can be manually collected on one vehicle of the convoy.
 Alternatively, data can be collected from vehicle information (e.g. CAN bus -Controller Area Network- or OBD - On-Board Diagnostics-) when available.

 1.7.3.2.
 Average temperature

-For the calculation of the average temperature, a minimum 5 of measurements per shift on the circuit shall be carried out.
-The measurements shall include starting and arrival point.
+For the calculation of the average temperature, a minimum of 5 measurements per shift on the circuit shall be carried out.
+The measurements shall include the starting and arrival points.
 Furthermore, the temperature at the highest altitude reached on the circuit shall be measured.
 Measurements shall be made on at least one vehicle of the convoy.

 The average temperature of the circuit shall be calculated as the average of all the measured temperatures of all 5 points.

-At least at starting and arrival point, the measurement shall be done with a fixed device respecting requested accuracy.
+At least at the starting and arrival points, the measurement shall be done with a fixed device respecting requested accuracy.
 The temperature sensor shall be positioned outside in an unobstructed location, exposed to the airflow, and protected from direct solar radiation.
 The latter may be achieved by any shading screen or similar device.

 For measurements on the road, a weather station installed in the vehicle with external temperature sensor may be used.
 Continuous temperature measurement throughout the test is acceptable.
 In this case, average, minimum, and maximum measurement should be reported for the full test.
-The 10 first minutes after departure and after each driver’s break shall be discarded from the minimum, maximum, and average calculation.
+The first 10 minutes after departure and after each driver’s break shall be discarded from the minimum, maximum, and average calculation.
 Both time-based and distance-based average for temperature are acceptable.